AWSChris/aws-doc-sdk-examples/python/example_code/bedrock-agent-runtime/README.md

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon Bedrock Agents Runtime offers you the ability to run autonomous agents in your application._
+_Amazon Bedrock Agents Runtime offers you the ability to run agents and flows in your application._

 ## ⚠ Important